 - Send emails to your customer lists asking for reviews.
 Include links to make the process as easy as possible.

-- When you ship products, include a flier or card asking for reviews.
+- When you ship products, include a flyer or card asking for reviews.
 Again, tell them exactly where to go and how to submit a review.

 - Offer an incentive like a one-time coupon or a free gift with purchase in exchange for a review.
 The Review for Discount extension makes this easy — when a customer leaves a review, the extension emails them a coupon code or discount.